Shortcodes

 directory you can use.

-Returns the URL to the downloadable file.
+Returns the URL to a downloadable file.

 Example:

-If you put a file called my-form.pdf
+If you have a file called my-form.pdf

 in the downloads